Last Updated on November 20, 2021 by Sophie

-If you’ve landed on this article, then there’s probably a reason: your usually beautiful and thriving Fiddle Leaf Fig plant (known scientifically as the Ficus lyrata) has a problem.
-A pretty fussy house plant which is often riddled with problems, one of the most common issues plant parents will face is that of brown spots on the usually green leaves.
+If you’ve landed on this article, then there’s probably a reason: your usually beautiful, beloved, and thriving Fiddle Leaf Fig plant (known scientifically as the Ficus lyrata) has a problem.
+The Ficus Lyrata is known for being pretty fussy house plant which is often riddled with problems.
+One of the most common issues plant parents will face is that of brown spots on the usually green leaves.

-The patches can often spread across the leaf if not treated rapidly, leading to crispy fiddle leaf fig leaves, and in worst case scenarios, lead to the loss of leaves on the plant.
+The patches of brown spots can often spread across the leaf if not treated rapidly, leading to crispy fiddle leaf fig leaves, and in worst case scenarios, lead to the loss of leaves on the plant.
+Of course, not only does leaf dropping lead to an uglier plant, but also leads to an unhealthier plant.
 This article will discuss what causes brown spots on the leaves of your Ficus lyrata, as well as how to prevent crispy leaves!